-(i) we will charge you storage charges from that date
+(i) we can charge you storage charges from that date

-(ii) as stated above the lot will be moved to a third party warehouse and they will charge you transport and handling fees for doing so.
+(ii) as stated above the lot can be moved to a third party warehouse and they will charge you transport and handling fees for doing so.

-(iii) we may sell the lot in any commercially reasonable way we think appropriate.
+(iii) we may sell the lot in any commercially reasonable way we think appropriate or cancel the sale.

 H. TRANSPORT AND SHIPPING

 Tate Ward do not have a shipping department but can recommend several fine art shipping companies.(please see www.tateward.com for details.)
 We are not responsible for the acts of any recommended companies.
 All post-sale shipping is solely at the buyer's expense and includes insurance, postage, import and export permits and any other licence necessary.

 (a) We give no warranty in relation to any statement made, or information given, by us or our employees about any lot other than as set out in the authenticity warranty and as far as we are allowed by law, all warranties and other terms which may be added to this agreement by law are excluded.
 The seller’s warranties contained in paragraph E1 are their own and we do not have any liability to you in relation to those warranties.